When Should Family Visit Newborn Baby?

 Additionally, friends and family may want you to let them feed baby with a bottle.
 While this could be a nice little break for you, it could also interfere with establishing a comfortable breastfeeding routine and relationship with baby.
 If you feel like you have to pump and produce a bottle, you may be missing out on a crucial opportunity to work on positioning and figuring out how to get a good latch.

-With my first child, we unexpectedly spent 5 days in the hospital.
+With my first child, we unexpectedly spent the first week in the hospital.
 This was after my water broke and I ended up having an unplanned c-section.
 And as already mentioned, breastfeeding was extremely painful for me initially.
 My son also had to spend multiple days under the bilirubin lights in the hospital, and even though it wasn’t a big deal, it felt like a huge deal at the time.
 Add all these feelings to a state of exhaustion and sleep deprivation, and it was just a lot.

 Additionally, I think that feelings of anxiety around keeping a newborn safe in those early days are quite common among new parents.
 Adding visitors and/or complicated family dynamics to the mix could be enough to send a vulnerable postpartum parent spiraling.
 And this isn’t good for anyone – not for you, not for baby, not for your partner, and not for family or friends.

-Establishing Boundaries around Visits with a Newborn
+Establishing Boundaries around Visits with a New Baby

 1. Give Yourself Permission to Have Boundaries